 - A. To officiate at an AEL competition, a person must be a coach in the IHSA and/or the IEA.
-A judge can also be selected from the recognized USEF judge list, either recorded or Registered, in Hunter Seat Equitation. - B. A judge not qualified as stated in A. may be used with prior written and signed consent by the closing date of the competition of the coaches of each team entered.
+A judge can also be selected from the recognized USEF judge list, either recorded or Registered, in Hunter Seat Equitation.
+AEL Nationals Judges must have judges at least 2 AEL Regular competitions previously. - B. A judge not qualified as stated in A. may be used with prior written and signed consent by the closing date of the competition of the coaches of each team entered.
 If the judge is later protested by a participating Club and their designated coach did not sign the consent prior to the show then said show shall be declared invalid and no points won at said show shall count. - C. A judge may not officiate if s/he has had a professional relationship as defined by the IHSA rules, but to include clinics with any exhibitor or member college, within 60 days prior to the show. - D. Judges shall judge and score the Flat and Fences Phases only.
 A separate Practicum Judge will score the Practicum tests.
 A Practicum Judge should have a working knowledge of the CHA Composite Manual and be familiar with the AEL Practicum Tests.